magnus-ISU/GospelOfMagnus/gospel.md

 Matthew 28:9-10
 9 Suddenly Jesus met them and said, "Greetings!"
 And they came to him, took hold of his feet, and worshiped him.
 10 Then Jesus said to them, "Do not be afraid; go and tell my brothers to go to Galilee; there they will see me."

+## Other women see two men in Luke

 Luke 24:1
 1 But on the first day of the week, at early dawn, *the women who had come with him from Galilee* came to the tomb, taking the spices that they had prepared.